Nirbhay Gujjar

-was an Indian criminal and one of the last dacoits of the Chambal and known as the "Last Lion of Chambal".
+was an Indian criminal and one of the last dacoits of the Chambal.
 He terrorized the Chambal ravines in India, the lawless zone at the cusp of two states Uttar Pradesh and Madhya Pradesh for 31 years.

 Life

-Gujjar was born in Panchdeora village of Jalaun district, Uttar Pradesh and died on 7 November 2005 in Etawah, India.
+Gujjar was born in Panchdeora village of Jalaun district, Uttar Pradesh and died on 7 November 2005 in Etawah, India in a police encounter.